fedi-e2ee/public-key-directory-specification/Specification.md

 trust status of any participants that receive a successful BurnDown.
 At minimum, this means requiring any higher-level validation be performed again (e.g., safety number comparison) as if chatting with a stranger.

+Obviously, if Grace is unable to enlist Yvonne, and cannot convince the Public Key Directory operator that the _Right To Be Forgotten_ request is legitimate, then Grace's cover-up will not succeed.
+However, requiring legal acumen to prevent misbehavior is a poor mechanism, so we consider this risk "Open" in this case.

 ## Protocol Messages

 This section outlines the different message types that will be passed from the Fediverse Server to the Public Key